-- PTO volunteers staff the School Store, raising over \$100,000 for the Student Assistance Fund that provides qualified students with transportation allowances, school uniforms and supplies, testing fees, and needed expenses. - PTO volunteers fund teacher "wish lists" twice a year for classroom materials not otherwise provided by HISD. - PTO volunteers host quarterly teacher appreciation lunches and provide teacher-support gifts throughout the year. - PTO volunteers fund, organize, and staff Lamar's annual College Night, which welcomes over 100 colleges and universities, as well as over 1,000 students and parents. - PTO volunteers plan and staff a themebased Homecoming dance, as well as provide food, drinks, and decorations for a festive evening. - PTO volunteers have raised funds in excess of \$75,000 for Safe-Prom and senior activities.
+- PTO volunteers staff the School Store.
+The funds generated from the School Store sales support the Student Assistance Fund that provides qualified students with transportation allowances, school uniforms and supplies, testing fees, and needed expenses. - PTO volunteers fund teacher "wish lists" twice a year for classroom materials not otherwise provided by HISD. - PTO volunteers host teacher appreciation lunches and provide teacher-support gifts throughout the year. - PTO volunteers fund, organize, and staff Lamar's annual College Night, which welcomes over 100 colleges and universities, as well as over 1,000 students and parents. - PTO volunteers plan and staff a theme-based Homecoming dance, as well as provide food, drinks, and decorations for a festive evening. - PTO volunteers have raised funds in excess of \$75,000 for Safe-Prom and senior activities.